CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 Once your application has been redeployed to your target zone, your application's domain will still have its DNS pointing to the old zone.
 As a consequence, the latency may increase for your users.
-For example, if you are migrating from Paris (PAR) to Montreal (MTL), your visitors will connect to our Paris infrastructure, which will then redirect the trafic to our Montreal infrastructure, leading to requests taking more time.
+For example, if you are migrating from Paris (PAR) to Montreal (MTL), your visitors will connect to our Paris infrastructure, which will then redirect the traffic to our Montreal infrastructure, leading requests to take more time.

 You might also experience an increased latency between your application and other services (like a PostgreSQL add-on for example).
 If your application has switched to the Montreal zone and your PostgreSQL add-on is still in Paris, your application will need extra time to query the database.